-A connected claim happens if we start to pay a claim, and the person covered no longer meets our definition of incapacitated but then within the next 52 weeks meets our definition of incapacitated once again.
+A connected claim happens if:

+- we start to pay a claim, but stop paying because the person covered no longer meets the requirements of our definition of incapacitated, but - within the next 52 weeks of us stopping making payments, the person covered meets the requirements of our definition of incapacitated once again, so you want to make a further claim.

-We'll treat your further claim as connected as long as the person covered:
+We'll treat your further claim as connected as long as:

-- Didn't go back to work again against their doctor's advice. - Meets our definition of incapacitated from the same cause as the original claim, and - Is in the same occupation when the further claim starts, and - You tell us within two weeks of the date the person covered stops work again.
+- the person covered didn't go back to work again against their doctor's advice, - the person covered meets the requirements of our definition of incapacitated from the same cause as the original claim, and - the person covered is in the same occupation when the further claim starts.